Fire safety for landlords is an important legal requirement

 * Holiday lets

-Every house or flat is different but generally you should consider:
+In addition, even though every house or flat is different, generally speaking you will need to consider:

 * Fitting smoke alarms & fire alarms at suitable locations